-Born in New Jersey suburbs -- Mark Hansen is an activist, entrepreneur, and technologist.
+Born in New Jersey -- Mark Hansen is an activist and technologist.

-After living with environmental and human rights activists in the U.K. they transferred to Rutgers University, The State University of New Jersey to earn a degree in Anthropology, American Studies, and Visual Art.
+After living with environmental and human rights activists in the U.K. they studied at Rutgers University, The State University of New Jersey to earn a degree in Anthropology, American Studies, and Visual Art.

-It was in New Brunswick, NJ, among activists fighting for food and housing accessibility, undocumented workers, and dismantling mass incarceration -- that they witnessed corrupt government contractors and took up programming to build systems to counter the abuses.
+In New Brunswick, NJ, among activists fighting for food and housing accessibility, undocumented workers, and dismantling mass incarceration -- they began focusing on government corruption and took up programming to build systems to counter abuses.

 Since then his work has been featured in Fast Company, TIME Magazine, New York Times, Wall Street Journal, and is a member of CTOs for Good and Y-Combinator.